cascadiajs/cascadiajs/app/markdown/2025/next-steps/main-stage.md

 PLEASE make sure you're registered by August 1st, or we won't be able to order you your hoodie!

-### Join the Discord

-Please [join our Discord](https://discord.gg/kkYR86GM29) and send a DM to Carter Rabasa so that he can flag you with the "speaker" role.

-* This will give you access to the "Speaker Lounge" in Discord.
-* Discord is also where we will ask our attendees to ask question during and following your talk.

 ### Travel

 Check out our [Travel Guide](/2025/travel) for information on getting to Seattle and where to stay while you're here.

-We are budgeting $500 USD to cover airfare ($1000 is you are outside of the US), so please try to stay in this range.
+We are budgeting $500 USD to cover airfare ($1000 if you are outside of the US), so please try to stay in this range.
 Please book your flights ASAP and email carrie@cascadiajs.com your itinerary and let her know your PayPal information for reimbursement.

 As you plan your travel, please try to arrive in Seattle no later than 2pm on September 17.
 We are hosting our Welcome Reception at the conference venue starting at 5pm.
 It's not mandatory that you attend, but it's nice.